ArtifexSoftware/MuPDF.NET/docs/api/document.rst

-:meth:`Document.XrefXmlMetaData`                PDF only: return XML metadata :data:`xref` number :meth:`Document.UpdateTocItem`                  Update bookmark by letting it point to nowhere :meth:`Document.UpdateObject`                   PDF only: Replace object definition of :data:`xref` with the provided string :meth:`Document.UpdateStream`                   Replace the stream of an object identified by *xref*, which must be a PDF dictionary.
+:meth:`Document.XrefXmlMetaData`                PDF only: return XML metadata :data:`xref` number :meth:`Document.UpdateTocItem`                  Update bookmark by letting it point to nowhere :meth:`Document.UpdateObject`                   PDF only: Replace object definition of :data:`xref` with the provided string :meth:`Document.UpdateStream`                   Replace the stream of an object identified by *xref*, which must be a PDF dictionary
 :meth:`Document.IsStream`                       PDF only: check whether an :data:`xref` is a stream object :attr:`Document.ChapterCount`                   Number of chapters :attr:`Document.FormFonts`                      Number of chapters